Awards

 The Bill Boylan Distinguished Service Award

-The Bill Boylan Distinguished Service Award (prior to 2009, the DSANA Distinguished Service award) recognizes those who have made significant contributions to the growth and progress of the North American dairy sheep industry.
-This honour is awarded annually to a nominee or nominees who has been considered and voted on by the DSANA Board of Directors; the award is presented at the Symposium during the Banquet.
+This honor (prior to 2009, called the DSANA Distinguished Service Award) is awarded to a nominee or nominees who have been considered and voted on by the DSANA Board of Directors; the award is presented at the annual DSANA Symposium.

 Distinguished Service Award, 2017: Dr Richard Bourassa, and M Andre Charest of CEPOQ, presented by Julie Mayrand (QC) and Marie-Chantal Houde (QC).